 Our recommended solution: Install an Intermediate Bulk Container (IBC) mixing system utilising portable IBC’s that fits beneath the applicable ceiling height rather than a tall mixing tower.
 Easy and safe to clean and maintain without the need for a stairway etc.

-Why All Manufacturers Should Select the Best Processing Equipment Before Choosing or Building Their Facility
+Why Food and Dairy Manufacturers Should Select the Best Processing Equipment Before Building Their Facility

 The size of the dairy or food facility is usually dictated by the dimensions of the processing equipment, which vary usually according to the volumes and number of recipes being produced.
 For instance, whether you prefer a fixed or mobile mixer system, conveyors or mobile units e.g. IBCs (Intermediate Bulk Containers).

-The accumulating, on-going building costs of a larger facility due to the installation of a tall mixing tower compared to a lower height building can be immense.
-When you factor the additional utility costs i.e. lighting, air conditioning and maintenance necessary, you can understand why most manufacturing businesses research the best processing equipment before choosing or building their facility.
+The accumulating, ongoing building costs of a larger facility due to the installation of a tall mixing tower compared to a lower-height building can be immense.
+When you factor in the additional utility costs i.e. lighting, air conditioning, and maintenance necessary, you can understand why most manufacturing businesses research the best processing equipment before choosing or building their facility.

 You need the highest hygiene levels, equipment that is sealed, contained and easy to validate without contamination risks.